kcw36/Internationalization-Puzzles/README.md

 ## Puzzle 2 - Detecting Gravitational Waves

 Find a time from a list of gravitational reading timestamps when 4 readings were made in the same minute after adjusting for timezone differences. <a>https://i18n-puzzles.com/puzzle/2/</a>

+## Puzzle 3 - unicode Passwords

+Write a program that checks if each password meets the requirements.
+Your answer should be the number of passwords that are valid.
+In the test input given above, the number of valid passwords is '2'. <a>https://i18n-puzzles.com/puzzle/3/</a>